gracefullight/gracefullight.github.io/blog/2025/04/25/ielts-speaking-tests-flaws.md

   - Well, I don’t know the best growing methods exactly, but I do know the basics.
 I usually water my plants once a week, keep them near a window for sunlight, and sometimes use fertilizer to enrich the soil.
 - Do Chinese people send plants a gifts?
   - Yes, they do.
 Although I haven’t experienced it personally, I know that Chinese people often give plants as gifts because they symbolize life, prosperity, and beauty.

+## D2, Holidays

+- Where did you go for your last holiday?
+- Do you like holidays?
+Why?
+- Which public holiday do you like the best?
+- What do you do on holidays?
+- Do you like to spend your day at home?
+- Do you prefer a leisure or a busy holiday?